TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: prevent from adding folders with a lot of recursion on 'origin folders'.
 - [ ] FIX: in general settings (and some other elements) there should be tooltips, to further explain what's up.
 - [ ] FIX: check that the destination folder to be added it's not used anywhere else.
 - [ ] FIX: move all filtering an processing logic to the reducer.